 In welcome news, the Department of State (DOS)

-India-born individuals.
-For both India and China, the EB2
+China-born and India-born individuals.
+For both India and

-priority date has moved from October 1, 2003 to January 8,
+China, the EB2 priority date has moved to October 1, 2003 from

-2005.
-All countries other than India and China remain "current"
+January 1, 2000.
+All countries other than India and China

-in the EB2 category.
-Employment-based first preference (EB1)
+remain "current" in the EB2 category.
+Employment-based first

-remains current for all countries as well.
-The employment-based
+preference (EB1) remains current for all countries as well.
+The

-offered no explanation why EB2 India and China moved forward
+DOS offered no explanation why EB2 India and China moved forward more

-more than a year from the prior month's priority date.
-DOS also
+than three years from the prior month's priority date.
+This progress

 It is important to note that "nationality"